lukaszgolabek/katacoda-scenarios/challenge002/step4b.md

 Except get list of obejct we can see details of the created object.
-To do taht we need to use this command:
+To do that we need to use this command:

 ```sh
 kubectl describe object_kind object_name